marcos-theanalyst/AdventureWorks-DB-EDA/README.md

 ## File Structure

-Each `sql` file contains DDL statements to create the corresponding table.
+Each `sql` file contains DDL statements to create the corresponding table, in addition to the queries, I exported each table as CSV which were used to create the [`Internet Sales Dashboard`](https://github.com/marcos-theanalyst/Internet-Sales-Dashboard/tree/main)

 ## Breakdown